apeskinian/p4_watch-o-tron/README.md

 **A Comprehensive Watch Collection Management Tool**

 Watch-O-Tron is a versatile tool designed to efficiently manage your watch collection.
 It enables you to track all your watches, including detailed information such as make, model, and brand collection.
-Additionally, movement details can be stored including type and model information.
+Additionally, movement details can be stored including type and calibre/module information.
 For watches with intricate complications, these can be noted and highlighted with user-friendly icons.
 An image can also be uploaded for each watch.

 While it is recommended to have all watch details readily available, the only essential information required to store a watch is it's make and movement type.